Skip to main content

 Return Value

-1. User permissions are written in a separate document, using a numerical value to represent the scope of user permissions.
+Example 1: User permissions are stored in a separate document, using numerical values to represent permission scopes

 {